1993 Bombay bombings: Arrests, convictions and verdict

 In February 2007, prosecutors asked for the death penalty for 44 of the 100 convicted.
 The prosecution also requested the death penalty for those convicted of conspiracy in the case.
 Asghar Yusuf Mukadam and Shahnawaz Qureshi, who were found guilty of involvement in the bombings pleaded for leniency, claiming that they were not terrorists and were emotionally driven to participate in the act.
-Mukadam claimed that the main conspirators took advantage of his "frame of mind" after the demolition of Babri Masjid and the subsequent riots, alleging police partiality during the riots.
+Mukadam claimed that the main conspirators took advantage of his "frame of mind" after the Demolition of the Babri Masjid and the subsequent riots, alleging police partiality during the riots.
 "Vested interests" instigated him to act as he did.
 Qureshi was trained in Pakistan to handle arms and ammunition.
 He and Muquddam parked the explosive-filled vehicle at Plaza cinema which resulted in 10 deaths and 37 injuries.
 Qureshi reached Pakistan via Dubai, where he claims he was taken "under the pretext of providing ... an alternative job".
 He claimed his house was set on fire during the riots.

 Some of the conspirators who managed to flee India after the bombings were arrested and extradited to India.
 These conspirators were declared absconders during the trial.
 Abu Salem, Mustafa Dossa, Firoz Khan, Taher Merchant, Riyaz Siddiqui, Karimullah Khan, and Abdul Kayoum amongst others were arrested and the trial continued against these absconders in a special TADA court in Mumbai.
 Ujjwal Nikam who was earlier the Special Prosecutor in these cases was replaced by Deepak Salvi to continue with the trial in the light of the subsequent developments.
 On 16 June 2017 gangsters Mustafa Dossa and Firoz Khan were found guilty of conspiracy, which can carry the death penalty.
 On 26 June 2017, Dossa died of cardiac arrest in a Mumbai Hospital.
 Kayoom Sheikh was acquitted due to lack of evidence.